-1. The biggest direct cost of a filing system is the labour cost for retrieving and replacing files.
-These costs can be 70% of the cost of the filing system.
+1. Reduced retrieval costs: Up to 70% of the cost of a traditional filing system.
 It takes about 20 minutes for someone to look for, retrieve, deliver, then re-file a document back to storage.
 Multiply your hourly labour costs by 30% and that's your hard costs for just one file.
-Don't forget to include employee benefits into your labour costs.
+Don't forget to include employee benefits into your labour costs. - For electronic retrieval it is seconds with no refiling cost

-2. The cost for performing data entry on scanned documents is less than the labour cost for physically filing them into the proper file drawers and distributing them.
+2. Lower data entry costs: The cost for performing data entry on scanned documents is less than the labour cost for physically filing them into file drawers.

-5. With a document imaging system multiple people can access the same document simultaneously.
+5. Simultaneous access: With a document imaging system multiple people can access the same document simultaneously.
 This may be necessary for conferencing in the same room or with participants around the world.

-6. A Document Imaging program can enable a company or government agency to let employees or other individuals, outside the office, have access to files.
+6. Provide remote access to records: A Document Imaging program can enable a company or government agency to let employees or other individuals, outside the office, have access to files.
 With the increased importance of the Internet, the ability for individuals to access documents on line is of paramount importance.
 Access to documents can be controlled by logins and access rights.

 Additional Opportunities to Gain Productivity